 (707) 239-3621

-Another celebrity rock musician with his own wine label is Jonathan Cain, keyboardist for the popular rock band Journey.
-He collaborates with Dennis and Tina De La Montanya, with tastings at their namesake winery.
-As a matter of fact, you can try selections like their 2018 Finale Pinot Noir Sonoma Coast and 2018 Chardonnay, Russian River Valley.
-Likewise, you can order Finale online, including the 2010 Grand Finale, Napa Valley Blend ($125).
-While the Finale wines are recommended, there may be wines from another celebrity owner.
-Namely, former Boston Red Sox star pitcher Roger Clemens and his Rockets Red Glare.
+Another celebrity rock musician with his wine label is Jonathan Cain, a keyboardist for the famous rock band Journey.
+He collaborates with Dennis and Tina De La Montana with tastings at their namesake winery.
+You can try selections like their 2018 Finale Pinot Noir Sonoma Coast and 2018 Chardonnay, Russian River Valley.
+Likewise, you can order the Finale online, including the 2010 Grand Finale, Napa Valley Blend ($125).
+While the finale wines are recommended, there may be wines from another celebrity owner, former Boston Red Sox star pitcher Roger Clemens, and his Rockets Red Glare.
 Although Jonathan Cain isn’t the original Journey keyboardist, he has been a part of several memorable songs.
 For instance, you are probably familiar with his intros to “Don’t Stop Believing” and “Who’s Crying Now”.

 Housley